Under Pressure: An Automated Tourniquet Performance Study

 Abstract

-Background: Rapid and effective hemorrhage control is critical for improving outcomes in trauma.
-This study evaluates the performance of the AutoTQ®, a novel automated tourniquet, in achieving vascular occlusion.
+Background: Rapid extremity hemorrhage control improves trauma outcomes.
+This study evaluates the performance of the AutoTQ®, an automated pneumatic tourniquet, across various limb sizes and body compositions.

 1. Introduction

 Uncontrolled hemorrhage remains a leading cause of preventable death in traumatic injuries, responsible for over 1.5 million deaths annually [1, 2].
 The rapid application of a tourniquet is a life-saving intervention for extremity bleeding [3].
 However, the efficacy of tourniquets is highly dependent on their design and the pressure they apply.
-Research has shown that narrow cuffs, such as those on many windlass tourniquets, create high pressure gradients that increase the risk of nerve and tissue damage [4].
-Furthermore, studies have documented that windlass tourniquets can be applied with dangerously high pressures, sometimes exceeding 700 mmHg, far above what is necessary for occlusion [5].
+Research has shown that narrow cuffs, such as those on many windlass tourniquets like the Combat Application Tourniquet (CAT), create high pressure gradients that increase the risk of nerve and tissue damage [4].
+Furthermore, studies have documented that windlass tourniquets can be applied with dangerously high pressures, sometimes exceeding 700 mmHg on bench models, far above what is necessary for occlusion [5].
 The AutoTQ® is a novel automated pneumatic tourniquet designed to simplify application and provide controlled, effective pressure.
 This study aimed to objectively evaluate the performance of the AutoTQ® by measuring the time and pressure required to achieve complete vascular occlusion, verified by Doppler ultrasound, across a range of participants and limb sizes.

 2. Materials and Methods